The Joy of Flying

 (billed as "The Tony Williams All Stars"), which was recorded.
-Their set list included "Rocky Road" and "Heads Up" by Montrose, "Red Alert", "Wildlife" and "There Comes a Time" by Williams, "Dragon Song" by John McLaughlin, and "Tropic of Capricorn" (with special guest drummer Billy Cobham).
+Along with "Open Fire," their set list included "Rocky Road" and "Heads Up" by Montrose, "Red Alert", "Wildlife" and "There Comes a Time" by Williams, "Dragon Song" by John McLaughlin, and "Tropic of Capricorn" and a dual drum solo (with special guest drummer Billy Cobham).

+Critical reception

+The Bay State Banner wrote that Williams "presents polarities of rock and R&B, contrasting styles of music woven into an electric tapestry of shifting, pulsating, surging hues and moods."
+DownBeat gave the release 4 stars.
+Reviewer Bob Henschen wrote, "Williams is best when he sticks his neck out, in one direction or another, and just lets all that rhythm come to a boil."